Patti’s Sweet Potato Pie is a famous dessert with a thin layer of brown sugar on the bottom crust.

-- Use scissors or sharp knife to trim dough to a 1-inch overhang.
-Fold dough under itself so the edge of the fold is even with the edge of the pan.
-Flute the dough around edge of pan.
+- With scissors or sharp knife, trim dough to a 1-inch overhang.
+Fold dough under so the fold's edge is even with the edge of the pan.
+Flute the dough all around edge of pan.
 Cover with plastic wrap.
-Refrigerate while making the filling.
+Refrigerate while making the sweet potato filling.

 - Bring large pot of lightly salted water to a boil over high heat.
-Add sweet potatoes.
-Reduce the heat to medium.
-Cook until sweet potatoes are tender when pierced with a knife, about 30 minutes.
+Add prepared sweet potatoes.
+Reduce heat to medium.
+Cook until sweet potatoes are tender when pierced with a knife (about 30 minutes).

 - Drain and run under cold water until cool enough to handle.
 Peel sweet potatoes and place in a medium bowl.
 Discard peelings.

 - Mash with a large spoon or, mix with an electric mixer on medium speed until very smooth.
 Measure 3 cups mashed sweet potatoes.
-Keep any extra for another use.
+Keep extras for another use.
 Set aside.

 - Preheat oven to 400°F.

 - Uncover pie shell.
 Lightly brush interior with some melted butter.
-Sprinkle 1/4 cup of the brown sugar over the bottom of pie shell.
-Bake until pie dough is set and just beginning to brown, about 15 minutes.
-If the pie shell puffs, do not prick it.
+Evenly sprinkle 1/4 cup of light brown sugar over the bottom of pie shell.
+Bake until pie dough is set and is pale brown (5 to 7 minutes).
+If pie shell puffs, do not prick it.

-- In a medium bowl, use an electric mixer on low speed, mix the mashed sweet potatoes, remaining melted butter, 1/2 cup brown sugar, granulated sugar, eggs, half-and-half, cinnamon, and nutmeg.
-Spread into the partially baked pie shell, smoothing the top.
+- In a medium bowl, use an electric mixer on low speed, mix the mashed sweet potatoes, remaining melted butter, 1/2 cup light brown sugar, granulated sugar, eggs, half-and-half, cinnamon, and nutmeg.
+Spread into the partially baked pie shell.
+Smooth top with back of spoon.

 - Cool completely on a wire cake rack.
 Cover and refrigerate until ready to serve with whipped cream (optional).